gini/gini-vision-lib-ios/Documentation/source/Open with guide.md

 General considerations
 ----------------------

 Enabling your app to open PDFs and images allows your users to open any kind of files which are identified by the OS as PDFs or images.
-Make sure to check the MIME type and that the file size is below an acceptable threshold (5MB for example).
-It is also advisable to check the first bytes of the incoming files to determine their type and allow only PDFs and known image types.
+In order to determine that the file opened is valid (correct size, correct type and number of pages below the threshold on PDFs), it is necessary to validate it before using it.

 Registering PDF and image file types
 ------------------------------------